dddrrreee/cs140e-23win/projects/README.md

   To be really fancy, we can buffer up the stores that are done and then try all possible legal orders of them when the other thread does a load.
   This checker should find a lot of bugs.

+ - Use JTAG to implement interesting checkers: Via JTAG, a remote device can halt the execution of instructions, read machine state, single-step through code, set breakpoints and set watchpoints on a the target device.
+This is in contrast to the native debugging performed by a device on its own code.
+You can use this to debug and check code on a remote pi: you can single step through super level instructions as well (native single-stepping is only possible for code running in user mode).
+The JTAG protocol is specified in the ARM1176 document (chapter 14).

 #### Protection Systems (using CPU Domains)